🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 T_sign_change = T_range[sign_change_idx[0]]

-print(f"\nHall coefficient sign reversal temperature: {T_sign_change:.1f} K")
+print(f"\nHall coefficient sign-change temperature: {T_sign_change:.1f} K")

-print(" → Low temperature: R_H < 0(electrondominant)")
+print(" → Low temperature: R_H < 0 (electrons dominate)")

-print(" → High temperature: R_H > 0(holedominant)")
+print(" → High temperature: R_H > 0 (holes dominate)")

-2.5 Temperature-Dependent Hall Measurement
+2.5 Temperature-Dependent Hall Measurements

-2.5.1 Analysis of Carrier Scattering Mechanisms
+2.5.1 Analyzing Carrier Scattering Mechanisms

-Acoustic Phonon Scattering $\mu \propto T^{-3/2}$ Above room temperature Si, GaAs(High temperature)
+Acoustic phonon scattering $\mu \propto T^{-3/2}$ Room temperature and above Si, GaAs (high temperature)

-Ionized Impurity Scattering $\mu \propto T^{3/2}$ Low temperature (< 100 K) Doped semiconductors
+Ionized impurity scattering $\mu \propto T^{3/2}$ Low temperature (< 100 K) Doped semiconductors

-Optical Phonon Scattering Complex (temperature dependent) High temperature Polar semiconductors (GaAs)
+Optical phonon scattering Complex (temperature-dependent) High temperature Polar semiconductors (GaAs)

-Matthiessen's Rule (mobility version):
+Matthiessen's rule (mobility version):

 $$ \frac{1}{\mu_{\text{total}}} = \frac{1}{\mu_{\text{phonon}}} + \frac{1}{\mu_{\text{impurity}}} + \frac{1}{\mu_{\text{other}}} $$